Do you see a swarm of flies bugging your horse all the time? Well, it’s about time you invest in a fly mask for horses.

 This is perhaps the most effective mask against harmful UV rays.
 The company claims its UViator blocks 90% of the UV rays.
 And I have absolutely no reason to doubt their claims.

 The mask itself is made from a material that Kensington calls Textilene.
-Textilene allows the mask to remain fairly light while also providing the necessary protection against insects and the weather.
+Textilene allows the mask to remain fairly light while also providing the necessary protection against flying insects and the weather.
 Couple all of this with a secure, comfortable fit and you can see why some people swear by this mask.

 All in all, it is a pretty good deal if you consider the whole package.

 - Allows airflow

 Bottom Line: if you are looking for a fly mask that perfectly covers all the face aspects of your horse, this is a perfect pic.